satakagi/TPAC2019-docs/README.md

 Specifications are edited by [Browsers and Robotics CG](https://www.w3.org/community/browserobo/).

 # [CHIRIMEN Project](https://chirimen.org)
 CHIRIMEN is an open source software and open source hardware community.
-They are developing an environment where various electronic parts and devices can be operated from WebApps.The core of the implementation is an APIs for GPIO and I2C.
+They are developing the environment where various electronic parts and devices can be operated from WebApps.The core of the implementation is an APIs for GPIO and I2C.

 They are also developing [learning/tutorial materials](https://tutorial.chirimen.org) for beginners of WebApps and IoT technology.